“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 “I’ll see you soon, Gabe.”

 An act?
 Difficult to tell.
 They certainly appear to have affection for one another.
 How that arose from Matheson’s cruelty is a question for the ages.

 The sight dredges up suppressed desires.
-The image of Cécilia, immortal alongside her, potent like so few neonates in the blood.
+The image of Cécilia, immortal alongside her, potent like so few neonates in the Blood.
 Fully brought into this world, an ally she can rely upon like no other.
-She knows well she’ll never share another sister in blood as Hurst does, but she could share something different, almost entirely unique.
-Cécilia, not the observer and adviser, but the active participant in the All Night Society.
+She knows well she’ll never share another sister-in-blood as Hurst does, but she could share something different, almost entirely unique.
+Cécilia, not the observer and adviser, but an active participant in the All-Night Society.
 Cécilia, never growing old.
 Never dying.

 She buries the urge as Hurst turns to leave.
-A few nights ago she’d never dreamed she would even have Cécilia as a part of this life at all.
+A few nights ago, she’d never dreamed she would even have Cécilia as a part of this life at all.
 She’d feared her connection to her family would die with the bishop’s demands.
-Now she wants to see her murdered, see the life drained from her body so she can prey on mortals in the night alongside her.
-Selfish
+Now she wants to see her murdered, see the life drained from her body, so she can prey on mortals in the night alongside her.

 GM: Cécilia said she’d do it.
 That she would accept this burden.
 There’s less need for a Malveaux marriage with Caroline brought into the family.